Falcon90/To-do-list/README.md

 ### To run the application locally
 1- download and unzip package<br>
-2- using command prompt run the following commands in the unziped folder:<br><br>
+2- using command prompt run the following commands in the unziped folder:<br>
      a-  yarn install <br>
      b-  yarn start <br>